Dr. Fred

 Thank you, Dr. Matrix!

-Now that a group of astronomers have declared that Pluto is no longer a planet, Dr. Fred has updated his "Ask Dr. Fred" question "How many planets are in the Solar System, and is Pluto one of them?"
+When a group of astronomers declared that Pluto is no longer a planet, Dr. Fred updated his "Ask Dr. Fred" question "How many planets are in the Solar System, and is Pluto one of them?"
 You can also read Dr. Fred's answers to seven very different topics: how Earth would be different without the Moon, life on Mars, dinosaur doom, the colors of the sky and flowers, good and bad ozone, why stars twinkle, and a scientist's view of creation.

 Just for fun, you can see pictures of Dr. Fred's grandchildren wearing souvenirs he brought from his Hawaiian trip in 2003.
 The twins were born right after Thanksgiving in 1998, and the newest addition arrived in September, 2003.
 A perennial favorite is a composite picture of Dr. Fred "just hangin' around" on the cover of one of his books.